yangsiran/python-projects/README.md

 ## Project 2: Paint A Pertty Picture

-Using a graphics-generating package called ReportLab.
+This project made a graphic of sunspots data from the Internet by a graphics-generating package called ReportLab.
 Many other packages in this kind can be used to slove such problems.

+## Project 3: XML For All Ocaasions

+Using a single XML file to generate a complete web site.